 The coronavirus is certainly an unexpected gut punch for the global economy.
 But it would be a grave mistake to view the problem and the response in isolation.
 Why you should think of the coronavirus crisis and the global financial crisis as part of the same story?

-When the economic damage fully materializes in the months ahead — and make no mistake, it will — the world will be facing its second major global recession within the close to a decade.
+When the economic damage fully materializes in the months ahead — and make no mistake, it will — the world will be facing its second major global recession within close to a decade.
 This is unprecedented in modern history.
 It places an overwhelming burden on younger generations already questioning the framework of the global economy.
 And the fallout will reveal the deep fractures that have been widening since long before 2009.
-This article is brought to you by TFC Title Loans.

 To understand the problem concretely, think of one individual.
 A 22-year-old engineering major who graduated in May 2008, four months before the collapse of Lehman Brothers.
 The entire early part of her career was thrown off course.
 Studies show that students in the U.S. who graduated in 2008 and 2009 on average make one-third less than their peers who graduated both before and after.
 Economists call this “hysteresis,” or the scarring effect.
 Most everyone else calls it bad luck.